You know, I'm wondering if I should try this again or just let it be.

 Thank you very much.

-I should call I don't know how many times, but I've been a long time listener.
+I've called, I don't know how many times, but I've been a longtime listener.

-And I was actually gonna call you on because you just said what I wanted you to say, and what I wanted you to say is that there are everybody from Breitbart in the morning to my friend that I'm disappointed in, fellow New Yorker, Sean Hannity.
+And what I wanted you to say is that there are everybody from Breitbart in the morning to my friend that I'm disappointed in, fellow New Yorker, Sean Hannity.

-They're they're they're inciting people to feel that they're cheating, where they can easily point like you did to Colorado and the fact that as a state they made a decision that they weren't gonna become you know, insignificant or or what happened with with Cantorum, that they were all bound to vote for him and they changed their own rules.
+They're inciting people to feel that there's cheating, where they can easily point, like you did, to Colorado and the fact that as a state, they made a decision that they weren't going to become insignificant or what happened with Santorum, that they were all bound to vote for him, and they changed their own mood.

 And that's the reality.

-I mean, I you know, whether you like it or not, I think Cruz's ground game, it's second to none and it demonstrates the incredible president he's gonna be.
+I mean, whether you like it or not, I think Cruz's ground game is stuck into none and it demonstrates the incredible president he's going to be.

 I'll vote for Trump if he winds up being the nominee.